ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/markets.md

 Markets list the products available to trade with our asssets.

-Click run to list the names of some markets.
+Click Run Query to list the names of some markets.

 #### Sub Queries